kurbonovm/20251027-p2-group3/Docs/SETUP_GUIDE.md

 ### 3. Test OAuth2 Login

 1. Go to frontend: http://localhost:5173
-2. Click "Login with Google" or "Login with Facebook"
+2. Click "Login with Google"
 3. Authorize the app
 4. You should be redirected back with a JWT token